DestinationSol/DestinationSol.github.io/README.md

 ```
 gem install jekyll bundler
 ```
-which will install the Jekyll and Bundler gems,
+which will install the Jekyll and Bundler gems (if this fails, try prepending a `sudo`),
 ```
 bundle install
 ```